Health & Wellness

 Melatonin, a hormone that our bodies produce naturally, lets us know when it’s time to rest.
 Pet parents who need help getting a good night’s sleep may take melatonin supplements.
 This begs the question: If I’m feeling so relaxed after taking melatonin supplements, can I give them to my anxious cat or dog?

 The short answer is yes, melatonin is generally considered to be safe when used appropriately for pets.
 However, there are a couple things you should keep in mind when giving a safe amount of melatonin to your pet.
-Fetch pet expert, Dr. Aliya McCullough, breaks it down here.
+Veterinarian and pet health advocate Dr. Aliya McCullough breaks it down here.

 When could melatonin help my dog or cat?